Skip to main content

 Whilst we welcome requests for assistance from any centres overseas, we are unable to gurantee help.
 We do, however, undertake to advertise requests for help, and to provide this wherever possible.

 Urolink's base policy is to provide training outside the UK, so overseas trainees are educated in their home institutions rather than in the UK.
 This is usually easier to arrange, much more cost effective and provides appropriate training to a larger number of people in the local environment than one person coming to the UK to work.
 This aids the development of regional training centres from where information and skills can be disseminated around the local region.
-Whilst it is possible to arrange training in the UK for an overseas trainee this is not Urolink's preferred method of providing help (see longer visits tab)
+Whilst it is possible to arrange training in the UK for an overseas trainee this is not Urolink's preferred method of providing help (see longer visits tab if you are still keen to pusue this approach)

-All applications will be considered, and actioned, by the Urolink Executive Committee.
+All applications will be considered, and actioned, by the Executive Committee and are not the gift of individual members.

 For further information on the funding process, please see the Funding Opportunities page.